RemiGSC/Mgf_FDC/README.md

 		- This was done with the script: 'script/gff_gene_retriever_for_comparison.py'.
 		- Results are found in the folder 'output/gene_comparison/'.
 	- Additionnally, a PARSNP (Parsnp v2.1.3) analysis was done using the script 'script/parsnp.sh'.
-		- Resulting output table is found in 'output/'.
+		- Resulting output table is 'output/parsnp_table.xlsx'.

 ## ADITONNAL ANALYSIS FOR GER-5-KREISCHAOUT identified ARG
 - Analysis of GER-5-KREISCHAOUT genes (short and extended version) alignement with targets of cefiderocol.